vm31/llm-test-demo/cypress/e2e/tests/swagger.regression.md

-Here are the functional test cases for each requirement:

-**4.1 Login Page**

-### TC_001: Verify UI Elements

-* Preconditions: User has access to the login page
-* steps:
-  1. Log in to the application using a valid email address and password.
-  2. Verify that the input fields for email address and password are present and functional.
-  3. Verify that the "Sign In" button is visible and enabled.
-  4. Verify that the "Forgot Password" link is present but not clickable (initially).
-  5. Verify that the "Sign Up" link is present and clickable.
-* expected result: The UI elements are displayed correctly.

-### TC_002: Validate Email Address

-* Preconditions: User has access to the login page
-* steps:
-  1. Enter an invalid email address in the input field (e.g., with multiple spaces or special characters).
-  2. Click the "Sign In" button.
-  3. Verify that an error message is displayed indicating the email address is invalid.
-* expected result: An error message is displayed.

-### TC_003: Validate Password

-* Preconditions: User has access to the login page
-* steps:
-  1. Enter a password with fewer than 8 characters in the input field.
-  2. Click the "Sign In" button.
-  3. Verify that an error message is displayed indicating the password must be at least 8 characters long.
-* expected result: An error message is displayed.

-**4.2 Authentication API**

-### TC_004: Verify User Authentication

-* Preconditions: User has access to the login page
-* steps:
-  1. Log in to the application using a valid email address and password.
-  2. Verify that the user is redirected to their dashboard after successful authentication.
-* expected result: The user is successfully authenticated.

-### TC_005: Handle Unavailable API Service

-* Preconditions: User has access to the login page
-* steps:
-  1. Simulate an unavailable API service by introducing a network error (e.g., using a tool like Fiddler).
-  2. Click the "Sign In" button.
-  3. Verify that an error message is displayed indicating the API service is unavailable.
-* expected result: An error message is displayed.

-**4.3 Error Handling**

-### TC_006: Display Friendly Error Messages

-* Preconditions: User has access to the login page
-* steps:
-  1. Enter incorrect credentials in the input fields.
-  2. Click the "Sign In" button.
-  3. Verify that an error message is displayed with a friendly tone (e.g., "Invalid email or password.
-Please try again.").

-### TC_007: Handle Empty Fields

-* Preconditions: User has access to the login page
-* steps:
-  1. Leave both input fields empty.
-  2. Click the "Sign In" button.
-  3. Verify that an error message is displayed indicating all required fields are missing.
-* expected result: An error message is displayed.

-**4.4 Security**

-### TC_008: Prevent SQL Injection

-* Preconditions: User has access to the login page
-* steps:
-  1. Enter a malicious SQL injection query in the input field (e.g., using an online tool).
-  2. Click the "Sign In" button.
-  3. Verify that no error is displayed or logged, indicating the query was not executed.

-### TC_009: Implement CAPTCHA

-* Preconditions: User has access to the login page
-* steps:
-  1. Enter multiple incorrect credentials in a short period (e.g., 5 times within 10 seconds).
-  2. Click the "Sign In" button.
-  3. Verify that a CAPTCHA is displayed after the third failed attempt, requiring the user to complete a challenge before accessing their account.

-**4.4 Security**

-### TC_010: Lock User Accounts

-* Preconditions: User has access to the login page
-* steps:
-  1. Enter multiple incorrect credentials consecutively (e.g., 5 times in a row).
-  2. Click the "Sign In" button.
-  3. Verify that the user's account is locked after five consecutive failed attempts, requiring them to wait a certain period before attempting to log in again.

-These test cases cover the main functional requirements and security aspects of the login page and authentication API.
-They help ensure that the application behaves as expected under various scenarios, providing a robust and secure sign-in experience for users.
+Here are the functional test cases for the given requirement document:

+**Test Case ID**: TC-SIG-001
+**Title**: Successful Login with Valid Credentials **Description**: Verify that a registered user can log in successfully with valid credentials.
+**Preconditions**: The user has an existing account and is able to access the login page.

+1. **Step 1**: Open the login page on the Swagger.io webpage.
+2. **Step 2**: Enter a valid email address and password into the respective input fields.
+3. **Step 3**: Click the "Sign In" button.
+4. **Step 4**: Verify that the user is redirected to their dashboard with a successful login message.

+**Test Case ID**: TC-SIG-002
+**Title**: Failed Login with Invalid Credentials **Description**: Verify that an unauthorized user cannot log in with invalid credentials.
+**Preconditions**: The user does not have an existing account.

+1. **Step 1**: Open the login page on the Swagger.io webpage.
+2. **Step 2**: Enter an invalid email address and password into the respective input fields.
+3. **Step 3**: Click the "Sign In" button.
+4. **Step 4**: Verify that an error message is displayed with a failed login message.

+**Test Case ID**: TC-SIG-003
+**Title**: Client-side Validation Error **Description**: Verify that client-side validation errors are handled correctly.
+**Preconditions**: The user enters invalid input in the email field (e.g., not following standard email format).

+1. **Step 1**: Open the login page on the Swagger.io webpage.
+2. **Step 2**: Enter an invalid email address into the respective input field.
+3. **Step 3**: Click the "Sign In" button.
+4. **Step 4**: Verify that an error message is displayed with a client-side validation error.

+**Test Case ID**: TC-SIG-004
+**Title**: CAPTCHA Error Handling
+**Description**: Verify that CAPTCHA is implemented correctly and handles errors.
+**Preconditions**: The user enters multiple incorrect login credentials in succession.

+1. **Step 1**: Open the login page on the Swagger.io webpage.
+2. **Step 2**: Enter multiple incorrect login credentials into the respective input fields.
+3. **Step 3**: Click the "Sign In" button.
+4. **Step 4**: Verify that a CAPTCHA is displayed and an error message is displayed with a failed login message.

+**Test Case ID**: TC-SIG-005
+**Title**: Forgot Password Functionality **Description**: Verify that the forgot password functionality works correctly.
+**Preconditions**: The user has forgotten their password and is able to access the login page.

+1. **Step 1**: Open the login page on the Swagger.io webpage.
+2. **Step 2**: Click the "Forgot Password" link.
+3. **Step 3**: Verify that a password recovery form is displayed.
+4. **Step 4**: Enter the email address associated with the account into the respective input field.
+5. **Step 5**: Click the "Submit" button.
+6. **Step 6**: Verify that an email with a password recovery link is sent to the user's registered email address.

+**Test Case ID**: TC-SIG-006
+**Title**: Sign Up Functionality
+**Description**: Verify that the sign up functionality works correctly.
+**Preconditions**: The user does not have an existing account and is able to access the login page.

+1. **Step 1**: Open the login page on the Swagger.io webpage.
+2. **Step 2**: Click the "Sign Up" link.
+3. **Step 3**: Verify that a sign up form is displayed.
+4. **Step 4**: Enter the required information into the respective input fields.
+5. **Step 5**: Click the "Submit" button.
+6. **Step 6**: Verify that an account is created with the provided user credentials.

+Let me know if you'd like to add or modify any test cases!